acger/Getting-and-Cleaning-Data-Project/codebook.md

 # Codebook

 ## Description
-The script for creating a tidy data set from raw data (*run_analysis.R*).
-The script downloads the raw data, unzips it, performs some processing and saves the result to a file.

-## Running the script
-The script uses its current directory as the working directory.
-As long as you are happy with this default option, you don't need to make any modifications to the script.

 ## Source data
 The source data contains sensor data from a smartphone carried by some volunteers while performing some activity like walking or sitting.
 The full description of the experiment and the source data set can be found here: